-The Council considers complaints against newspapers, magazines and periodicals in public circulation in New Zealand (including their websites).
-The Council retains the discretion to decline a complaint if the publication has limited readership or the circumstances make the complaint inappropiate for resolution by the Council.
+The Press Councilís scope applies to published material in newspapers, magazines and their websites, as well as other digital sites with news content, including blogs characterised by news commentary.
+Published material includes audio and video streams.
+The Council retains the discretion to decline a complaint if the publication has limited readership or the circumstances make the complaint inappropriate for resolution by the Council.

-- A person bringing a complaint against a publication (namely newspapers, magazines and periodicals in public circulation, together with their websites) must, unless exempted by the Executive Director of the Council, first lodge the complaint in writing with the editor of the publication.
+- A person bringing a complaint against a publication (namely newspapers, magazines and their websites as well as other digital sites with news content, including blogs characterised by news commentary) must, unless exempted by the Executive Director of the Council, first lodge the complaint in writing with the editor of the publication.

-- The complaint (which should be clearly marked as a letter of complaint) is to be made to the editor within the following time limits, time being of the essence:
+- The complaint (to be clearly marked as a letter of complaint) is to be made to the editor, online author or publisher within the following time limits:

-(a) A complaint about a particular article: within one calendar month of the date of publication of the article.
+(a) A complaint about a particular article, within one calendar month of its publication.

-(d) A complaint arising from matters other than publication; within one month of the incident giving rise to the complaint.
+(e) A complaint which does not arise from the publication or non-publication of any material, within one month of the incident giving rise to the complaint.

-- If the complainant is not satisfied by the editorís response or receives no response from the editor within a period of 10 working days from the date on which the editor received the complaint, the complainant may then complain to the Council.
-In the case of the complainant not being satisfied by the editorís response, such complaint shall be made within ten working days of the complainant receiving the editorís letter.
+- If the complainant is not satisfied by a publicationís response or receives no response within 10 working days from the date on which the editor or online publisher received the complaint, the complainant should then complain promptly to the Council.

-- Complainants are requested where possible to use the online complaint form appearing on the Councilís website or on a form provided by the Council.
-The Council will however accept complaints by letter.
-Whether the complaint be on the online complaint form or in writing, it must be accompanied by the material complained against and copies of the correspondence with the editor.
-The main thrust of the complaint is to be summarised in approximately 300 words.
-Any other supporting material may be supplied.
+- Complainants are requested where possible to use the online complaint below or on a form provided by the Council.
+The Council will, however, accept complaints by letter.
+All complaints must be accompanied by the material complained against and copies of the correspondence with the publication.
+The main thrust of the complaint is to be summarised in up to 500 words.
+Other supporting material may be supplied.
 Legal submissions are not required.

 - The time limits which will apply on receipt of a complaint are: